Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 wasn't as helpful as I thought it would be.
 I ended up requesting the entire repo get forked into [a repo fully owned by me](https://github.com/Esaych/sam-dev-15e8b).
-I also figured out that Stackbit integrates with [Netlify](https://www.netlify.com/) to do the Github deployment heavy lifting, so I had to adjust the Netify software application to point to my new repository, and finally to get the web IDE that Stackbit has, I needed to create a NEW site referring to my own repo in Stackbit.
+I also figured out that Stackbit integrates with [Netlify](https://www.netlify.com/) to do the Github deployment heavy lifting, so I had to adjust the Netlify software application to point to my new repository.
+Finally, to get the web IDE that Stackbit has, I needed to create a NEW site referring to my repo in Stackbit.
 So now I have a duplicate site.

-All in all, a workaround which will probably be resolved once Stackbit gets back to me on my support email, but I was impatient.
+All in all, this workaround will probably be resolved once Stackbit gets back to me on my support email, but I was impatient.

 <style>
 .site-header-bg {